KBJR-TV: History

 On January 24, 2006, The WB and UPN announced that they would cease broadcasting and merge.
 The new combined network would be called The CW.
 The letters would represent the first initial of its corporate parents, CBS (the parent company of UPN) and the Warner Bros. unit of Time Warner.
 On February 22, News Corporation announced that it would start up another new broadcast television network called MyNetworkTV.
 This new network, which would be sister to Fox, would be operated by Fox Television Stations and its syndication division Twentieth Television.
 MyNetworkTV was created to give UPN and WB stations, not mentioned as becoming CW affiliates, another option besides becoming independent.
 It was also created to compete with that network.
 KDLH operated the area's cable-only WB affiliate, "KWBD", which was part of The WB 100+.
 Area access to UPN was offered in two ways.
 KBJR operated an affiliate known on-air as "Northland's UPN" and later "UPN 9" (based on its Charter channel location) on its second digital subchannel.
 This was also available over-the-air in Ashland, Wisconsin on WAST-LP, which was a low-power analog semi-satellite of the digital subchannel.
 WAST was owned by a separate entity from KBJR.

 On April 11, 2008, a blizzard swept through the area.
 Winds over 50 mph, and heavy, wet snow caused power outages in Duluth which caused KBJR, KDLH, and WDIO to lose their signals at times.
-Weekday morning anchor Dan Hanger was on the air live from 5 until 9.
+Weekday morning anchor Dan Hanger was on the air live from 5 to 9 a.m.
 At times, he and meteorologist Shannon Murphy were in the dark but were able to broadcast audio.
 By late morning when KBJR returned to the air, Barbara Reyelts and George Kessler anchored nonstop using a newsroom setup with one microphone and one camera.
-By Noon, KDLH anchor Pat Kelly was reporting from outside the studios.
+By noon, KDLH anchor Pat Kelly was reporting from outside the studios.
 Also, any phone interviews were done through a cell phone by holding a microphone up to the speaker of the cell phone.

 At some point in time, it was announced that KDLH would carry The CW on a new second digital subchannel as part of The CW Plus which would be simulcasted on "KWBD".
 That service would be a similar operation to The WB 100+.
 It was later announced that "UPN 9" would become an independent station known as "Northland's 9" complete with new logo and graphics.
 In March 2006, it was made public that KBJR-DT2 would become an affiliate of MyNetworkTV.
 In July ahead of the launch of the network, "Northland 9" became known as "My 9" while WAST was shut down in August.
 MyNetworkTV began broadcasting on September 5 while "KWBD" began broadcasting The CW on September 18.
 On that date, that station officially started using the KDLH-DT2 call sign.
-On April 5, 2010, KBJR and KRII introduced a new logo with a joint branding of KBJR 6 & Range 11.
+On April 5, 2010, KBJR and KRII introduced a new logo with a joint branding of "KBJR 6 & Range 11".